Looking for a detailed explanation of Types of Engines?

 Internal combustion engines are those in which combustion takes place inside the engine.
 The heat generated due to combustion is used directly to exert pressure on the piston.

-Now, Let’s jump to the classification of IC engines or types of ic engines where we will classify the IC engine according to their terms.
+Now, Let’s jump to the classification of IC engines or types of IC engines where we will classify the IC engine according to their terms.

 So, here we go…

-Classification of engine according to the type of fuel to be used-
+Classification of engine according to fuel use-

-- Petrol Engine
+• Petrol Engine

-- Diesel Engine
+• Diesel Engine

-- Gas Engine
+• Gas Engine

 Petrol Engine– Petrol engines are those where petrol is used to fire the combustion chamber.